 At an early period in Montgomery County history, several attempts were made to establish a town in the southeastern part of the county, nearly all of which failed.
 The first attempt was made in 1869, when a town called Clymore, named in honor of an Indian chief by that name, sprang into existence but was primarily composed only of Lushbaugh’s trading store.
 I. C. Crawford and Eli Dennis, in the spring of 1869, laid out a town a mile or so south of Clymore, which they christened Westralia.

 These places, however, would soon give way under the absorbing influence of a town founded by Colonel James A. Coffey and N. B. Blanton in 1869.
-Colonel Coffee original established a thriving trading post at the site, exchanging supplies with the Osage and Cherokee Indians.
+Colonel Coffee originally established a thriving trading post at the site, exchanging supplies with the Osage and Cherokee Indians.
 Situated on what is now South Walnut Street, a small settlement grew up around the trading post on the west bank of the Verdigris River but grew very slowly during its first few years.

-About a mile and a half south of Westralia, on the east side of the Verdigris River, another settlement called Parker was started about the same time, by D.T.
+About a mile and a half south of Westralia, on the east side of the Verdigris River, another settlement called Parker was started about the same time by D.T.
 Parker, H. W. Martin, and others.
 The town was designed to be the southern terminus of the Leavenworth, Lawrence & Galveston Railroad.
 Parker grew quickly, within a year supporting more than 1,000 inhabitants.
-However, the railroad decided to cross the Verdigris River at a point a few miles above Parker, and the flourishing settlement was doomed.
+However, the railroad decided to cross the Verdigris River a few miles above Parker, and the flourishing settlement was doomed.
 In the meantime, Coffeyville, which had not flourished, was chosen as the railroad’s terminus and guaranteed its success.
 Within no time, buildings and homes were moved from Parker to Coffeyville, leaving the former town abandoned.
-After structures were moved, and others dismantled for supplies, only two or three buildings remained in Parker.
+After structures were moved and others dismantled for supplies, only two or three buildings remained in Parker.
 What little was left was washed away by a flood of the Verdigris River soon afterward.

-The streets resounded with the rattle of beer glasses and the clicking’s of the keno and billiard rooms; quarrels were frequent, and the reports of the pistol, announcing that some unfortunate man had fallen victim to the well-aimed instrument, were common; dance halls, filled with lewd women lined the streets.
+The streets resounded with the rattle of beer glasses and the clicking of the keno and billiard rooms; quarrels were frequent, and the reports of the pistol, announcing that some unfortunate man had fallen victim to the well-aimed instrument, were common; dance halls, filled with lewd women lined the streets.

 Soon, society became organized and settled, and law-abiding citizens moved to the city, which soon supported about 1,500 residents.
 In February 1872, the town was organized and incorporated.

-The Coffeyville Journal was established in October 1875 and the St. Paul’s Episcopal Church was completed in the spring of 1879.
+The Coffeyville Journal was established in October 1875, and the St. Paul’s Episcopal Church was completed in the spring of 1879.
 Before long, other congregations, including those for African-Americans, also were organized.
-The first bank was established in May 1880 by T. G. Ayres and Samuel Steel, called the First National Bank.
+The first bank was established in May 1880 by T. G. Ayres and Samuel Steel called the First National Bank.